They say when you cry, you cry alone. Well, sometimes that's not always the case.

 - In Sex and the City, the four main girls (with the exception of Charlotte who is full-out crying) are almost in tears during their last dinner, when Carrie has to move to France in "An American Girl In Paris (Part Une)".

 - The Fresh Prince of Bel-Air: The infamous ending to "Papa's Got A Brand New Excuse" where Will goes of on in anger fueled rant about how he didn't need his deadbeat father before collapsing in his Uncle Phil's arms sobbing.
 According to Shelly Jensen, who directed this episode, most of the cast and crew didn't know about Will's planned monologue until the day it was shot.
-As a result, many of them, including Karyn Parsons (Hilary) and Jensen himself, were crying offscreen.
+As a result, many of them, including Karyn Parsons (Hilary), Jensen himself and even Ben Dyreen who played the dad, were crying offscreen.
 While James Avery (Uncle Phil) was visibly close to breaking down himself.

 - Kenan & Kel: In "Bye Bye Kenan, Part 1", Kenan and his family are about to move to Montana after Kenan's father gets a new job as a mountain ranger.
 At Rigby's, Kenan breaks the news to Chris, who rushes off crying just as Kel arrives.
 When Kenan also breaks the news to Kel, both of them try to be strong, but they end up crying and hugging each other.
 Moments later, Chris reappears and joins them in the hugging and crying.